juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 You want to escape all that...
 Just have fun with a machine,
- With as little drama as possible.
+and as little drama as possible.
 LOL

 Here is a list of what I call Drama: